satyamsaxena/satyamsaxena/README.md

-Sure, here's the updated version with a profile views widget included:

 # Hi 👋!
 My name is Satyam and I'm a Full Stack Developer

 Welcome to my GitHub profile!
 I'm a passionate full stack developer with a strong focus on creating dynamic and responsive web applications.
 Below, you'll find more about my skills, projects, and how to get in touch with me.